The Street that Disappeared

 This 1810 painting shows Stonewell as still surprisingly rustic, unpaved, with thatched houses, decades after much of the town had been rebuilt in fine Georgian style on West Indies’ profits [Letter 25].

-Little changed in the street from 1905 to 1960: the same two pubs, Unitarian chapel, ironmonger, chemist, two hairdressers, two newsagents, a draper, a clog maker, and a tripe shop – not ours.
+Little changed in the street from 1905 to 1960: the same two pubs (Golden Ball and Boar’s Head), Unitarian chapel, Galbraith’s ironmonger, chemist, two hairdressers, two newsagents, Gorrill’s draper, a clog maker, and a tripe shop – not ours.
 The corn merchant had become a pet shop, the hosier was now a haberdasher.
 And our tripe shop [Letter 12] had arrived.
 Or had been left out of the Directory in 1905, number 25 absent from its listings.
 So little record of our house and shop!
+(Second shop after the Golden Ball.)

 From age 3 to 15, this was my world.